seL4/sel4-tutorials/tutorials/hello-world/hello-world.md

 /*? declare_task_ordering(['hello-world', 'hello-world-mod']) ?*/
 # Hello, World!

-In this tutorial you will
+In this tutorial you will:
 - Run Hello, World! to ensure your setup is working correctly
 - Become familiar with the jargon *root task*
 - Build and simulate a seL4 project